Wingers play a special role in many positions in football. Players who play in this position typically have great pace and superb dribbling ability.

 Marcus Rashford is one of the most experienced names on this list, and he has not just made the list because of his experience but also because it’s too difficult to look away from his form for Manchester United last season, especially after the FIFA World Cup.

-The 25-year-old had the best season of his career, scoring 17 goals and five assists in the Premier League for Manchester United and scoring a further six in the UEFA Europa League.
+In the 2022/23 season, the 26-year-old had the best season of his career, scoring 17 goals and five assists in the Premier League for Manchester United and scoring a further six in the UEFA Europa League.
 He’s Manchester United’s best striking option currently.

 Although Rashford is a versatile player who can play as a centre forward or a winger, he usually prefers to play on the left side of the field.